 The Watershed Protection Department is coordinating the response to a slope failure or landslide.
 The landslide occurred along Shoal Creek just north of Pease Park.
-We anticipate starting a construction project in July.

 Restore the streambank of Shoal Creek and its capacity to handle floodwaters in this area.

 Improve stability of the hill for the protection of public parkland, roadways and infrastructure.

 Restore the wastewater line under the damaged trail.

 Stabilize the hill to allow for phased trail replacement.
 The initial hill stabilization will serve as a first phase for providing trail connectivity.

 The Shoal Creek Greenbelt will be closed from 24th St up to and including the parking lot on Shoal Creek Blvd. and the parking lot entrances on Lamar Blvd.

 The detour of the Shoal Creek Trail will be expanded due to the closure of the greenbelt.

 Trees will be removed from the area damaged by the landslide.
 This is necessary both for construction access and to stabilize the terrain.
 We will be working out a revegetation plan during the design-build process.

 The map shows where the landslide occurred and the trail detour.
 Click on the map to see a larger, printable version.